How to prepare for studying and learning Japanese as a foreigner in Japan

 If you find such a word, I recommend that you make a note of it and look it up when you have time to ask yourself why it exists.

-If you don\’t understand a word, once you think of your own language and Japanese as two completely different things, you will be able to study it more efficiently.
+If you don’t understand a word, once you think of your own language and Japanese as two completely different things, you will be able to study it more efficiently.
 Exceptions are good to learn without reason.
 Do not try and find a reason for everything, especially in Japan.

-Japanese is difficult from a foreigner\’s point of view.
-That\’s why we should learn it in a fun way!
+Japanese is difficult.
+That’s why we should learn it in a fun way!

 First of all, there are hiragana and katakana, which are complicated.
 Also, it is difficult to use different words depending on the position of the person you are talking to, such as honorific, humble, and polite.

-So, when I write this down, I feel once again that the Japanese language must not be easy for foreigners.
+So, as a Japanese person, I feel once again that the Japanese language must not be easy for foreigners.

 In the next section, I would like to share with you some tips on how to enjoy learning Japanese.